zaki-mj/MyToDo/README.md

 Check out the latest releases and download the APK:
 [GitHub Releases](https://github.com/zaki-mj/MyToDo/releases)

+## Upcoming Features

+I am actively working on exciting new features to enhance your experience:

+- **To-Do Archive**: Store completed tasks in an archive for future reference.
+- **Mood Analysis**: Analyze your diary entries to track mood patterns over time.
+- **Export to PDF**: Save and share your tasks and diary entries as PDF files.
+- **Recycle Bin**: Restore accidentally deleted tasks or diary entries before they are permanently removed.

 ## License
 This project was made for the purpose of learning Flutter and is free to use by anyone.
+Note: We will be rebranding to "Mee" soon, replacing the current name "MyToDo".

 ---